List of institutions of higher education in Kerala

-Being the highest literate state in India, Kerala is home to some of the most reputed institutes for higher education in India.
+Kerala is home to some of the most reputed institutes for higher education in India.

+Top Institutions in Kerala (NIRF 2024)

 Universities

 The higher education system in India includes both private and public universities.
 Universities in India are recognised by the University Grants Commission (UGC), which draws its power from the University Grants Commission Act, 1956.The types of universities include: